|

 Your doctor or emergency medical personnel may start treatment even before they confirm that you are having a heart attack.
 Early treatment to remove the blood clot or plaque can prevent or limit damage to your heart, help your heart work better, and save your life.

-Learn What a Heart Attack Feels Like - NHLBI, NIH
+Heart Attack - Diagnosis | NHLBI, NIH

 |